-You can create advanced workflows using Caspio Bridge DataPages.
+You can create advanced workflows using Caspio DataPages.
 You can limit available next step options based on the current status of a record.
 You can also assign records to specific people from the group responsible for the next step.
 In this example you add a workflow to the Job Posting System ready-made application.
 This sample workflow will move a job application record through a number of steps/departments towards the final offer.

 Setup and preparation